GOP's Bailey to face Pritzker in race for Illinois governor

-Illinois Republicans on Tuesday chose conservative state Sen. Darren Bailey to take on Gov. J.B.
+The November election will be a matchup between state Sen. Darren Bailey and Gov. J.B.
 Pritzker, a billionaire who easily won the Democratic nomination and who spent millions trying to get the rival he wants and increase his already sizable advantage in the state this fall.

 Pritzker immediately framed the race as a referendum on the former president, who Illinois voters twice rejected by double digits.
 Taking the stage at his victory party, Pritzker told the crowd, “I'm going to beat Donald Trump's candidate for governor, Darren Bailey.”